godotengine/godot-docs/classes/class_physicsserver2d.rst

 void **area_remove_shape** **(** :ref:`RID<class_RID>` area, :ref:`int<class_int>` shape_idx **)**

-Removes a shape from an area.
-It does not delete the shape, so it can be reassigned later.
+Removes the shape with the given index from the area's array of shapes.
+The shape itself is not deleted, so it can continue to be used elsewhere or added back later.
+As a result of this operation, the area's shapes which used to have indices higher than ``shape_idx`` will have their index decreased by one.

 .. rst-class:: classref-item-separator